chaofengqing/chao_lab/content/authors/Shi-Yichang/_index.md

 ---
 # Display name
-title: Yifei Su
+title: Yichang Shi

 # Full name (for SEO)
-first_name: Yifei
+first_name: Yichang
-last_name: Su
+last_name: Shi

 # Username (this should match the folder name)
 authors:
-  - Su-Yifei
+  - Shi-Yichang

 # Is this the primary user of the site?
 superuser: false